 - About 3/4 cup of water to make a thick paste.

-1. Drain cashews and wash under cold water for few seconds.
-Transfer the cashews to a food processor and grind to its powdered form.
-If using unsoaked cashews (right off the refrigerator) then soak them in warm water for 30- 40 minutes, before grinding.
+2. Drain cashews and wash under cold water for few seconds.
+Transfer the cashews to a food processor and ground into a fine powder.
+If using unsoaked cashews (right off the refrigerator), soak it in warm water for 30- 40 minutes, before grinding.

-2. Slowly add water and grind it to a fine paste.
-As shown below the paste will be fine but still grainy in texture.
+3. Slowly add water to the granulated cashews and grind it to a fine paste.

 5. Store it in an airtight container and use as desired.